dkrolikowski/dkrolikowski.github.io/research.md

 My research interests broadly include young stars and planets, in particular:

-+ Young stellar activity, as a probe of stellar astrophysics and its effect on radial velocity measurements or exoplanet atmospheric observations.
++ Young stellar activity, as a probe of stellar astrophysics and its effect on radial velocity or exoplanet atmospheric measurements.
-+ Leveraging Gaia to understand young stellar populations and their star forming history.
++ Leveraging Gaia to understand young stellar populations and their star forming histories.
 + The architecture of young planetary systems and their formation pathways.
-+ And very importantly, spectroscopic data handling, processing, and analysis, which underpins much of the above work!
++ And very importantly, spectroscopic data handling, processing, and analysis, which underpin much of the above work!

 <!-- + Leveraging Gaia to understand young stellar populations and their star forming history.
 (See my paper about the Taurus star forming region [here](https://ui.adsabs.harvard.edu/abs/2021AJ....162..110K/abstract))
 + Young stellar activity, including as a probe of stellar astrophysics and its effect on RV observations.
 (See my paper about the NIR Helium triplet's activity [here](https://arxiv.org/abs/2311.04971) and a conference talk about the work [here](https://www.youtube.com/watch?v=agLcXqk2zRA))